maivincent/arribachocolat/_i18n/en/_posts/2023-11-25-pacari-60-genievre.md

 ---
 layout: post
-title:  "Pacari - Chocolate con Juniper-Enebro-Gin - 60% Cacao"
+title: Pacari - Chocolate con Juniper-Enebro-Gin - 60% Cacao
 tags: [Dark, Juniper]
 categories: [Pacari]
 ---

 A strange combination of flavors, and yet, the blend is perfect.
 Juniper berry is often used to make gin - so that's the first element that comes to mind.
 After the initial surprise, however, it allows the chocolate to express itself, enhancing it and enabling its flavors to be discovered from a new perspective.